rihannaKe/rolling-capstone/README.md

 ## CAPSTONE PROJECT UDACITY CLOUD DEVOPS NANODEGREE

 ### project overview
-This porject is demostration of applying skills and knowledge  developed throughout the Cloud DevOps Nanodegree program.
-These include:
-* Working in AWS
+This porject :
+* Uses CloudFormation for creating the need infrastrucure and for creating the EKS cluster and working nodes.
+All scripts are found inside the aws folder of this project
-* Using Jenkins to implement Continuous Integration and Continuous Deployment
+* Uses Jenkins to implement Continuous Integration and Continuous Deployment
-* Building pipelines
-* Working with Ansible and CloudFormation to deploy clusters
-* Building Kubernetes clusters
-* Building Docker containers in pipelines
+* Uses pipelines for:
+	- 'Checking out git repo'
+	- 'Checking environment'
+    - 'Checking environment'
+    - 'Linting HTML'
+	- 'Build Docker Image'
+	- 'Deploying in EKS'

+### Deployment strategy
+The choosen deployment strategy is the  K8 rolling update strategy as configured in the  k8-deploy.yml file.This strategy aims to prevent application downtime by keeping at least some instances up-and-running at any point in time while performing the updates.

 ## The app
-Inside the app folder there is a static website
+Here the depoloyed app is just a simple static html file